The Beach Boys -

 It must be said what cool licks the guitars are playing here, not only in the main verse riff, but also in the second half of the verse into the chorus, where Billy Strange plays a really neat muted part in unison with Carol Kaye's bass, while Carl joins Bill Pitman on the fast rhythm part.
 Most people would change the guitar part from verse to chorus, but Brian changes it halfway through the verse, then leaves it that way for the first half of the chorus...sheer genius!
 Also of note is the fact that Tommy Tedesco is evidently playing an auto harp, rather than a guitar - strumming with, and cross-strumming against, the rhythm guitars - adding even more color and texural contrast in that range (the auto-harp can briefly be heard by itself prior to Take 11...at the 3:22 mark on Track 11 of the corresponding SOT U.M.
 Vol. 8, Disc Two).
 Having completed this backing track in the early evening hours, Brian apparently returned later that night for a second session, with more-or-less the same group of players (plus Leon Russell, minus Ron Swallow, and once again including Tommy Tedesco on auto harp), and laid down the track for the ballady "In The Back Of My Mind".

 Since the band track was recorded in stereo, The Beach Boys again had just one track to add vocals (done at a session six days later), before once again doing a tape transfer to a second 3-track tape, simultaneously doubling their vocals in the process.
 During the first vocal overdub, Carl also contributes some extra guitar, playing the chimey fills prior to each chorus.
 The U.M. bootleg presents all four takes of the group's attempt to double the already-recorded first layer of vocals during the transfer to a second-generation tape.
 The first take of this vocal double-track ("1a") starts with Dennis saying, "I wanna do my thing now...or whenever"; to which either Brian or Carl replies, "Can I make a suggestion?
 Do it after Mike's thing, relax now" (this discussion could relate to the part that Dennis sings on this song, which consists of a lyric different than what the others are singing, and which comes in at a point later than Mike's introductory bass line...OR it could relate to the recording of Dennis' vocal on "In The Back Of My Mind", which, according to Capitol's notations in its CD twofer reissue, was recorded the same day).
 Takes 1a and 2a both dissolve in the intro due to someone not syncing right with the original vocal, but the third take is complete - just apparently not perfect.
 The fourth take is the clincher, although the double-tracking is still a bit off in places - nonetheless, it was deemed sufficient, and the recording was complete, subject to mixdown.
-In the circular five-part vocal round, Mike starts things off, singing the line solo in his great bass voice, followed by Brian up high (with Al and Dennis on harmony), then Carl, supported by the others on "ooh"s, and finally Mike again, this time with "ooh"s.
-Throughout the chorus, Dennis sings an undecipherable lyric (different from what the others are singing) in his rich baritone.
+In the circular five-part vocal round, Mike starts things off, singing the title line solo in his great bass voice, followed by Brian up high on a wordless falsetto "ooh" part while Al and Dennis harmonize on the title line below him in the tenor range, then Carl solo on the title line, supported by the others with "ooh"s, and finally Mike again, this time with "ooh"s.
+Throughout the chorus, while the rest of the group sings, "She's my girl, and I'm good to my baby", Dennis vocalizes an undecipherable lyric (different from what the others are singing) in his rich baritone.

 One of Brian's most stunningly complex vocal arrangements, yet one of his most overlooked, demonstrating that even a "filler" tune was receiving great care and attention at this point.
 Beginning in the mid-2000's, "Good To My Baby" has frequently shown up in the setlists of both Brian's band and the touring Beach Boys.
 NOTE: in his 1992 interview with Ken Sharp, Mike mentioned this song as being one for which he wrote all the lyrics, hence the above songwriting credit.